 Here are some tips to consider when creating your emails:

 • Make sure your email is mobile-friendly

 • Craft a compelling subject line that gets your emails opened

 • Keep your design clean, simple and uncluttered

 • Less is more—don’t overwhelm with text

 • Test your email in various platforms and proofread thoroughly

-A/E/C email marketing primarily consists of sending out monthly or quarterly company eNewsletters.
-The problem with many company eNewsletters is they talk way too much about your company, your accomplishments, your employees and your other clients!
+A/E/C email marketing primarily consists of sending out monthly or quarterly firm eNewsletters.
+The problem with many company eNewsletters is they talk way too much about your firm, your accomplishments, your employees and your other clients!
 While this may be of interest to some, it’s likely not interesting to most, especially considering the “busyness” of business.